Pulp (band): Second reunion: 2022–present

 Pulp released More, their first album since 2001, on 6 June 2025.
-"Spike Island", the album's first single, was released on 10 April, and the second single 'Got to Have Love' was released on 22 May.
+"Spike Island", the album's first single, was released on 10 April, and the second single "Got to Have Love" was released on 22 May.
 Later in the month they played a surprise set at Glastonbury, 30 years after their first appearance there.
 To keep the show under wraps, the slot was scheduled under the name 'Patchwork', and Candida Doyle was quoted as saying beforehand that the festival's organisers "weren’t interested” in booking the band.
 The band then embarked on the Here Comes More Tour in support of the album, their most extensive tour since the 1990s.
 Like with the album, the tour received overwhelmingly positive reviews.

-Later in 2025, the band announced an EP, "The Man Comes Around", to be released on 27 February 2026.
-This EP will contain a cover of the Johnny Cash song of the same name as well as two tracks that were recorded during the More sessions.
+Later in 2025, the band announced an EP, The Man Comes Around, to be released on 27 February 2026.
+The EP contained a cover of the Johnny Cash song of the same name as well as two tracks that were recorded during the More sessions.

+The band were scheduled to play at the free opening night concert of the Adelaide Festival in Adelaide, Australia, on 27 February 2026.
+They had been ready to pull out after Australian writer Randa Abdel-Fattah's invitation to Adelaide Writers' Week was withdrawn in January, but committed to playing after a new festival board was appointed after the boycott of the festival and had apologised to the writer, and played the opening gig.

+In June 2026, the band announced a new concert documentary film, What Do You Do for an Encore?, which chronicles the band's 40-year long history and their two sold-out shows at London's 02 Arena in June 2025.
+It was directed by Garth Jennings and narrated by Cocker.
+It was released in UK and Ireland cinemas for one-night only on 18 September.
+Alongside the film, a live album capturing the band's 02 performances, titled Live!, was released on 28 August.

+During the band's 5 September 2026 performance at the End of the Road Festival, Cocker said it would be the band's last show for a while as Pulp played several B-sides and rarities for the first time in decades.